meteor/blaze/site/source/guide/smart-components.md

 description:
 ---

 Some of your components will need to access state outside of their data context---for instance, data from the server via subscriptions or the contents of client-side store.
-As discussed in the [data loading](data-loading.html#patterns) and [UI](ui-ux.html#smart-components) articles, you should be careful and considered in how use such smart components.
+As discussed in the [data loading](https://guide.meteor.com/data-loading.html#patterns) and [UI](https://guide.meteor.com/ui-ux.html#smart-components) articles, you should be careful and considered in how use such smart components.

 All of the suggestions about reusable components apply to smart components.
 In addition:

-<h3 id="subscribing">Subscribe from `onCreated`</h3>
+## Subscribe from `onCreated`

 You should subscribe to publications from the server from an `onCreated` callback (within an `autorun` block if you have reactively changing arguments).
 In the Todos example app, in the `Lists_show_page` template we subscribe to the `todos.inList` publication based on the current `_id` FlowRouter param: